Democracy in Iraq

 Democracy in Iraq is a fledgling process, but Iraq achieved a more democratic approach than most surrounding countries.
-Iraq has a score of 3.51 of ten on the 2021 The Economist Democracy Index, which is considered authoritarian.
+Iraq has a score of 3.51 out of ten on the 2021 The Economist Democracy Index, which is considered authoritarian.
 Iraq scored 0.362 on the V-Dem Electoral Democracy Index in 2023, ranking 3rd in the Middle East and 115th worldwide.
 Numerous wars, corruption, and civil and ethnic conflict in Iraq have made it difficult for a stable democratic government to emerge.

 According to the Constitution of Iraq, the Iraqi government is a federal parliamentary representative democratic republic.
 It is a multi-party system whereby the executive power is exercised by the Prime Minister of the Council of Ministers as the head of government, as well as the President of Iraq, and legislative power is vested in the Council of Representatives.
 The Prime Minister of Iraq appoints the Council of Ministers, which acts as the cabinet.